-Welcome to this special issue on alternative research funding!
+Welcome to this Special Issue of EuroScientist on: Alternative research funding!

 Like the wavy lines of the painting illustrating this issue, reinventing research funding may not follow a straight path.
 It may not happen overnight either.